project42da/visualstudio-docs.ko-kr/docs/vsto/events-in-office-projects.md

     -   `ThisWorkbook_Startup`

-### Shutdown 이벤트
+### <a name="shutdown-event"></a>Shutdown Event
- **Shutdown**  이벤트는 코드가 로드된 응용 프로그램 도메인이 언로드되려고 할 때 각 호스트 항목\(문서 또는 워크시트\)에 대해 발생합니다. 이 이벤트는 언로드될 때 클래스에서 호출되는 마지막 항목입니다.
+ The **Shutdown** event is raised for each of the host items (document or worksheet) when the application domain that your code is loaded in is about to unload.
+It is the last thing to be called in the class as it unloads.

- 문서 수준 프로젝트를 만드는 경우 Visual Studio에서는 생성된 코드 파일에서  **Shutdown**  이벤트에 대한 이벤트 처리기를 만듭니다.
+ When you create a document-level project, Visual Studio creates event handlers for the **Shutdown** event in the generated code files:

--   Microsoft Office Word 프로젝트에 대한 이벤트 처리기의 이름은 `ThisDocument_Shutdown`입니다.
+-   For Microsoft Office Word projects, the event handler is named `ThisDocument_Shutdown`.

--   Microsoft Office Excel 프로젝트에 대한 이벤트 처리기의 이름은 다음과 같습니다.
+-   For Microsoft Office Excel projects, the event handlers have the following names:

     -   `Sheet1_Shutdown`